juliuspr/on-hornplaying/content/conceptual/what-is-horn-playing/part-1-what-is-horn-playing/horn-playing-as-sports/_index.md

 and

-> QUOTE from the sports book
+> QUOTE from the sports book (Belfrage?)

+Viewing horn playing as sports comes into tension with "idealistic" views.
+By "idealistic" I refer to the views that lean towards idealistic ontology: there is a world of ideas separate from the physical world.
+It is in this world of ideas that horn playing lives.